djepar/djepar.github.io/BlogEntry.md

 ### Start the UX Design Process: Empathize, Define, and Ideate by Google
 Finish the third week about user map
 Start the fourth weeks about ideation process.

+## 25 of october

+### Building Interactive Web Pages Using Modern JavaScript by NIIT
+Finish the first challenge
+Watch the video and do the watch and repeat.
+Listen some video to understand the array reduce function
+### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
+I am still working on the styling of the payroute challenge, it's getting aestetically more pleasing.

+### 26 of october

+### React Documentation
+Finish reading
+- Updating Objects in State
+- Updating Arrays in State

+### OS (Google Coursera Course 5 : IT Security: Defense against the digital dark arts)
+Watch the Cryptographic Harware and did the 2 last quiz of week 2.